Originally posted on POETS ALOUD:

 One of the dastardly crimes often committed against women globally has caught the attention of two of Africa’s poets, Kasey Moore and Rhyme Sonny.
 The two have joined the teaming number of activists who wish to see this grim and dastardly display of male malevolence abated.

 They have thus collaborated on ‘Wedding Rings Aren’t Boxing Rings’ a poem that chides domestic violence.
+This is part of a series of poems the Ghanaian born- South African based award winning songwriter and poet is releasing as part of his Poems Against Women Abuse (PAWA) initiative.

 I’m on edge.
 He’s late again and I wonder what mood he’ll be in.
 Will he be drunk or sober?
 Happy or mad?
 Did he get fired again?
 I have no idea.
 I give the kids a bath and put them to bed.
 They sense my anxiety and cling to me while I try to settle them down.
 I know if they’re still up when he comes home he’ll be angry, so I’m short and impatient with them and quickly say goodnight.